 You are not alone.
 It’s just so confusing at times.
 But it doesn’t have to be!

-If you are confused about the two plant subspecies, you are not alone since for decades cannabis aficionados like yourself have pondered over the same question of marijuana or hemp.
-Whether it has to do with composition, taste or the gender of the plants, today we will finally shed some light on the subject and give you everything you need to know to make informed choices regarding these two products.
-Perhaps the best way to answer some of your questions is to take a random guess of the most commonly asked questions and see if they are some of yours too and answer them for you.
-Even if you find something that you already, knew, don’t mind skipping to the next part since this guide is inclusive for everyone, even those who missed the cannabis 101 class.
+If you are confused about the two plant subspecies, you are not alone.
+For decades, cannabis aficionados like yourself have pondered over the question of marijuana or hemp.
+Whether it has to do with composition, taste, or the gender of the plants, today we will finally shed some light on the subject.
+You’ll find everything you need to know to make informed choices regarding these two products.
+Perhaps the best way to answer your questions is to take a random guess of the most commonly asked questions.
+See if they are some of yours too.
+Even if you find something that you already knew, don’t mind skipping to the next part.
+This guide is inclusive for everyone, even those who missed the cannabis 101 class.

 Are Hemp and marijuana the same plant?

 Let us start by setting things straight that hemp is a member of the cannabis genus of plants, which is more than just marijuana or pot.
 The hemp and marijuana plants are also of the same plant species under the genus cannabis called cannabis Sativa.
 Now it’s easy to see why the line between these two plants is so blurry.
 But the key to understanding why these crops are so different is considering the three main cultivars of the species, which mean the existent breeds and bred artificially for various purposes.
 These include industrial hemp, varieties grown for seeds, and active cannabinoids cultivars are grown for their medicinal value and recreational pot.